Happy birthday Glen

 Putting through their own net

 1950 - A Billy Liddell strike helped us to a 2-1 win over Manchester United at Anfield, with our other strike coming when keeper Reg Allen diverted another Liddell effort into his own net.
+Jack Rowley struck one of his six goals against the reds.

 1999 - Rigobert Song gave Leeds United the lead at Elland Road, before Titi Camara equalised.
 We secured a 2-1 victory thanks to a Lucas Radebe own goal.